filipovskii/cv/cv-en-full.md

     Full Stack Programmer at *Algo inc.* (trading software)

-    -   Took part in development of *Trade Monitor*, FIX protocol data analysis tool. **Java** and **CoffeeScript**.
+    -   Took part in the development of *Trade Monitor*, FIX protocol data analysis tool. **Java** and **CoffeeScript**.
 Was able to design and implement a simple DSL for querying analyzed data;
     -   Support of *X41* project - highly